 Introduction

 Microbial populations, representing both Bacteria and Archaea, are extremely diverse.
 Though most individual microorganisms are invisible to the naked eye, in total they account for about half of the carbon in organic biomass on the Earth (Whitman et al. 1998).
 Yet, their diversity and functional role in many habitats are still poorly understood.
-This is particularly true for deep ocean cold seeps.
+This is particularly true for deep-ocean cold seeps.

-Life with Sunlight
+Life Without Sunlight

 The BIOgeochemical Engine